 My little one asks me when Spring will come, and I tell him it will be here soon.
 All that talk has me wishing for Spring too.
-I found some early season asparagus at the local market and decided maybe Spring could come a bit early, even if it’s just in the form of this Asparagus and Arugula Flatbread with Creme Fraiche.
-It’s got all the Spring goodies on it, with a lovely creme fraiche spread.
+I found some early season asparagus at the local market and decided maybe Spring could come a bit early, even if it’s just in the form of this Vegetable Flatbread with Creme Fraiche.
+It’s got all the vegetable goodies on it, with a lovely creme fraiche spread.

 If you have been on the internet at all the past few years, you have probably seen the pizza dough made with greek yogurt and self rising flour.
 I finally decided to try my own version of this.
 Boy, am I a late adopter.
 I chose to make my own self rising flour because it is not an ingredient I tend to keep in my pantry.
 Self rising flour is merely all purpose flour and baking powder in the right proportions.
 I used the ratio on King Arthur Baking’s website.

 This dough was actually pretty good and I will definitely use it again.
 It was very easy to make.
 In my opinion it is more of a flatbread dough than a pizza dough but hey, it works in a pinch.
 It is easy to work with to get it into the shape you want after the dough forms, and it was slightly chewy once cooked.
 I think it would take well to a wide variety of herbs or spices if you wanted to mix them into the dough.

-- On its own, this dough does not have much flavor so it needs salt for sure.
-Adding fresh or dried herbs, granulated or fresh garlic, red chili flakes, chopped jalapeno, curry powder, or many other dried spice blends would work.
 For one flatbread, I would start with a half teaspoon of whatever seasoning or mix in you decide to use.
 You certainly are not limited to salt only with this dough.
 For this recipe, I chose to add my herbs to the creme fraiche spread on top rather than in the dough itself.

 - You don’t have to stick with the arugula and asparagus combination used in this recipe.
 Any fresh vegetable that stands up to a few minutes in a high heat oven would work here.
 Butternut squash, spinach, kale, red onion, or shaved brussels sprouts would all be great!